seaoak/phitu/README.md

 ### Minor Policy

-- Minimize dependency (no jQuery, no Bootstrap)
+- Minimum dependency (no jQuery, no Bootstrap)
+- Free from "single file deployment"
 - No build system (no webpack, no Browserify)
 - No polyfill (no Modernizr, no html5shiv)
 - No transpiler (no Babel, no CofeeScript, no TypeScript)